bobbyache/dating-app/README.md

 ### Updating the database

-Before running the `dotnet ef database update` it will be useful to make sure your solutions builds with a `dotnet build`.
+Before running the `dotnet-ef database update` it will be useful to make sure your solutions builds with a `dotnet build`.

 # Use HTTPS (for Angular)